 Spring is a wonderful time of year, especially after the cold, dark, and dreary weather of winter.
-I don’t know about you, but I’m always so excited to see the first dandelions pop up, as that means that warmer weather is on its way!
-Foraging for dandelions isn’t difficult, as they are one of the most widespread and easy to identify “weeds” there is.
-There are so many wonderful things to do with dandelions, as every part of the herb is both edible and medicinal.
-This dandelion salve is made using locally foraged dandelions, and is the perfect spring project!
+I’m always so excited to see the first dandelions pop up, as that means that warmer weather is on its way and I can soon make homemade dandelion salve!

 Dandelion Infused Oil